 In Nielsen’s third season, the Jayhawks were selected to compete in the 2021 NCAA Tournament, for the program’s first postseason appearance since 2017.
 The unseeded Jayhawks were sent to Omaha, Nebraska, for the first weekend and KU brought home two wins after defeating #19 Oregon, 3-0, and #20 Creighton, 3-1, to advance to the Sweet Sixteen for the third time in program history.

-In her six seasons at UCLA, Nielsen helped the Bruins compile a record of 123-67, while also mentoring 18 All-American award winners, 16 American Volleyball Coaches Association (AVCA) All-Region honorees and 24 All-Pac 12 awardees.
+Prior to Kansas, Nielsen spent six seasons at UCLA, helping the Bruins compile a record of 123-67.
+She mentored 18 All-American award winners, 16 American Volleyball Coaches Association (AVCA) All-Region honorees and 24 All-Pac 12 awardees.
 The Bruins also reached the Sweet 16 of the NCAA Tournament in four-straight campaigns, which included a 2016 NCAA Regional Final appearance.

 Under the guidance of head coach Stein Metzger and Nielsen, UCLA embarked on its first season of beach volleyball in 2013.
 In that inaugural season a pair of UCLA doubles teams reached the AVCA National Championships and one Bruin became the program’s first All-American.

 An up-and-coming coach, the UCLA graduate received the 2016 AVCA Thirty Under 30 Award, which recognizes coaching talent at all levels of the sport for those under 30-years old.